Stata

 Windows memory error

-This memory error is generally seen under consumer versions of Windows (95/98/98SE/ME) because of their lack of protected memory.
+This memory error is generally seen under consumer versions of Windows (95/98/98SE/ME) because they lack protected memory.
 These operating systems share memory, and it is possible that a memory location where Stata has stored some of its data has been overwritten by another application or by the operating system.

 StataCorp recommends that users reboot their machine since the memory corruption/error may persist after the application has terminated.
 Failure to reboot may leave the system in an unstable state causing other applications to crash and/or system errors.